GenFirst! Mentors

 Friendly, Resilient, Reliable

-When I studied abroad I did not understand credit transfer.
+When I studied abroad as an undergraduate, I did not understand credit transfer.
 I left my home campus for an international institution and did not have my classes reviewed with my academic advisor or signed by a campus official within my academic department or any academic department prior to departure.
 I was a first-generation college student and the first person in my family to study abroad.

 My home campus was a state university in the U.S. At that time very few students studied abroad from my home campus.
 I knew through prayer studying abroad would be a defining time in my undergraduate career.